 Spring Arbor Township has two voting precincts with a total of 5,167 registered voters in the Township.

 To vote in an election, a resident must register.
-To become registered to vote, you can visit the township office or any Secretary of State branch office if you are 18 or older and are a legal citizen.
+To become registered to vote, you can visit the township office, register online, or at any Secretary of State branch office if you are 18 or older and are a legal citizen.